talatkuyuk/informatics_notes_turkish/git.md

 > git config --global core.editor "code --wait"

-### to change the last commit message if it is already puged into github
+### to change the last commit message if it is already pushed to github

 > git commit --amend
 > (vscode will be opened, make the changes and approve it, then...)